 Looking to learn more about how to start your credit journey?
 Check out some frequently asked questions below.

 Your credit score doesn’t start at 0.
 The lowest it can start at is 300.
 Your credit is non-existent until a lender, card issuer, or other financial institution checks your credit.
 It’s rare that your credit will be at a 300 to start, unless you’ve been practicing bad credit habits from the beginning.

 You cannot restart your credit.
 However, you can take steps to rebuild your credit.
 Though it takes time, it will pay off to practice good credit-building habits.

-How do I establish credit with no credit?
+How quickly can I establish credit?

 Long story short — starting your credit journey may seem daunting, but there are many strategies you can use to work in your favor.
 The most important thing is to be patient.
 Boosting your credit score takes time.
 With time, patience, and good habits, you’re sure to have a positive credit journey ahead.